bhuga/quantity/README.md

     m_to_f = 1.meter.measures.convert_proc(:feet)
     m_to_f.call(5)    # => 5 meters in feet

-This proc has been broken down into a single division; it no longer references any units, dimensions, or quantities.
-It's hard to be faster in pure ruby.
+This Proc object has been broken down into a single division; it no longer references any units, dimensions, or quantities.
+It's hard to be faster in pure Ruby.

 ### On precision and speed